 Comstock Park to Belmont

 Comstock Park is a small, unincorporated town north of Grand Rapids.
 The trail is a straight shot to the downtown area and provides a front row seat to this vibrant community.
 Take a detour to check out Mill Creek as it winds through Dwight Lydell Park.

 Along the way, you’ll pass LMCU Ballpark, home of the West Michigan Whitecaps.
 If there happens to be a game in progress, you can catch the smell of popcorn and hear renditions of “Take Me out to the Ball Game” during the seventh inning stretch.

 The nearly 93-mile Fred Meijer White Pine Trail begins on Grand Rapids' northside and ends in Cadillac, Michigan.

 (four miles, approximately 24 minutes of ride time)

 The Belmont trailhead features bathrooms but no water fountains.
+To cool off, stop for some ice cream at Trailside Treats just before the trailhead.
 Keep an eye out for other bikers and runners joining at a sharp intersection.
 From this trailhead, it’s a cool four miles to downtown Rockford.
 The overarching green canopy and prairie grasses along the trail keep you company, alongside the occasional darting rabbit and warbling songbirds.
 With good weather, the sun casts shadows across the pathway and makes for a beautiful ride through the forests.